Reading time: 5 min.

 Dr. Michael May (FRCS)

-Finasteride can be an extremely effective hair loss treatment.
-One study found that 70-83% of balding men had no further hair loss after 1-2 years of using Finasteride [3].
+Finasteride can be extremely effective in the treatment of male pattern hair loss.
+One study found that 70-83% of men with androgenetic alopecia (male pattern baldness) had no further hair loss after 1-2 years of using Finasteride [3].
 It’s especially effective for men with hair loss on the crown.

-• how effective Propecia is for stopping hair loss and improving regrowth
+• How effective Propecia is for stopping hair loss and improving healthy hair regrowth.

 Most research suggests Finasteride is a highly effective treatment for androgenetic alopecia in men (also known as male pattern baldness) [1, 3-6].
 One study found that Finasteride halted hair loss in: